4phycs/4phycs.github.io/me.md

 `Hello world`, my name is `Paolo`   (**[CV]({{ site.baseurl }}/assets/PA55_13Dec2020.pdf)**).

 I am a consultant.
 I have been working as a researcher of `computer and data science` at [ID&ALab](http://www.idea.disco.unimib.it/).
-I keep on loving these topics and I keep on creating new research about  computer and data science (although I don't have so much time).
+I keep on loving and creating new research about computer and data science (although I don't have so much time).
 My main focus is on time series.
 I am developing new concepts and algorithms for `anomaly detection`.
 For example, in this  **[article](https://rdcu.be/b2K1c)** we defined a new indicator which extends the concept of *discord*, for online analysis (a form of